NouemanKHAL/sugoku/README.md

 # Sugoku

-A simple sudoku REST API that allows to solve and generate sudoku grids with custom grid and subgrid sizes.
+A simple sudoku REST API written in Go that allows to solve and generate sudoku grids with custom grid and subgrid sizes.

 ## Prerequisites